nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     </div>

    1. Use **`clear`** command to clear the existing sample data.<br><br>
-   2. Suppose you have an applicant named `John Doe` that you have scouted from online sources and want to add him to your list of applicants. `John Doe` has kindly provided you his phone number, `98765432` and email `JohnDoe@gmail.com`.
-He has also stated that he is applying for the role of a `Teacher` and plans to work `Full time` with an expected salary of `3000`.
+   2. Suppose you have an applicant named `John Doe` and you want to add him to your list of applicants. `John Doe` has kindly provided you his phone number, `98765432` and email `JohnDoe@gmail.com`.
+He is applying for the role of a `Teacher` and plans to work `Full time` with an expected salary of `3000`.
 His highest level of education is `Bachelors` and has `4` years of experience as a teacher. <br><br>
       Type in **`add`**`n/John Doe p/98765432 e/JohnDoe@gmail.com r/Teacher et/Full time s/3000 l/Bachelors y/4` to add `John Doe` to your
       list of applicants.<br><br>